Browse our campgrounds for the perfect campsite!. See photos and details.

 Create an account for easy access to your reservations.
 Go to "My Account" at the top/right of the page to set up an account using your email address and passwod.

-* Lodgepole is closed for the 2018 season in support of a road construction project.
-It will remain closed for the entire 2019 season in suport of a dam repair project.
+* Lodgepole will be closed for the entire 2019 season in suport of a dam repair project.
 Normal camping schedule is expected to resume in 2020.

-* Spaulding Lake Recreation Area - Lake Spaulding boat ramp is closed for the 2018 season.
-Lake Spaulding will be closed for the entire 2019 season in suport of a maintenance project at the dam.
+* Spaulding Lake Recreation Area - Lake Spaulding will be closed for the entire 2019 season in suport of a maintenance project at the dam.